 Position the release button on the buckle, away from the child restraint, so that the seat belt could be quickly unbuckled if necessary.
-The push button used to release the latch plate must be visible and not obscured by the child restraint.
-There must not be direct contact of the child restraint to the push button.

 4. Pull the shoulder belt all the way out of the retractor to set the lock.
 When the retractor lock is set, the belt can be tightened but not pulled out of the retractor.